Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 Treatment for obesity

 focuses on helping you lose weight to improve your health.
 Even a small decrease in BMI can reduce the risk for many health problems.
 Your healthcare provider will help you set a weight-loss goal.

 - Lifestyle changes are the first step in treating obesity.
 These include making healthy food choices and getting regular physical activity.
 Your healthcare provider may suggest a weight-loss program that involves coaching, education, and therapy.

-- Medicine may help you lose weight when it is used with a healthy diet and physical activity.
+- Medicine may help you lose weight when it is used with a healthy foods and physical activity.

 - Surgery can help you lose weight if you are very obese and have other health problems.
 There are several types of weight-loss surgery.
 Ask your healthcare provider for more information.

 - Set small, realistic goals.
 An example of a small goal is to walk for 20 minutes 5 days a week.
 Anther goal is to lose 5% of your body weight.

 - Tell friends, family members, and coworkers about your goals and ask for their support.
 Ask a friend to lose weight with you, or join a weight-loss support group.

 - Identify foods or triggers that may cause you to overeat , and find ways to avoid them.
 Remove tempting high-calorie foods from your home and workplace.
 Place a bowl of fresh fruit on your kitchen counter.
 If stress causes you to eat, then find other ways to cope with stress.
 A counselor or therapist may be able to help you.

 - Keep a diary to track what you eat and drink.
 Also write down how many minutes of physical activity you do each day.
 Weigh yourself once a week and record it in your diary.

 You will need to eat 500 to 1,000 fewer calories each day than you currently eat to lose 1 to 2 pounds a week.
 The following changes will help you cut calories: